tapdata/tapdata-docs/docs/enterprise/prerequisites/warehouses-and-lake/big-query.md

 ## Precautions

-[Agent](../../quick-start/install-agent.md)'s machine can access to Google Cloud Services.
+Tapdata Agent's machine can access to Google Cloud Services.